Understanding A-C-Z noise frequency weightings22nd Jul 2021

-Understanding the difference between noise frequency weightings may be one of the most important things you need to know about when measuring sound.
-This is because picking the wrong sound level meter weighting on your sound level pressure meter could result in your results being irrelevant for the purpose and at worst invalid (not legally compliant).
+Understanding the difference between noise frequency weightings is one of the most important things you need to know about when measuring sound.
+This is because picking the wrong sound level meter weighting on your sound level pressure meter could mean your results become irrelevant for the purpose and at worst invalid (not legally compliant).

 You may have noticed that some sound meters allow you to choose the frequency weighting you want to measure noise at.
 The three most commonly used decibel weightings are 'A', 'C' and 'Z' as defined in the sound level meter standards IEC 61672:2013 (BS EN 61672-1:2013), but which one do you choose?
 We explain this is more detail below, but if you own one of our Pulsar Nova sound level meters which measures all of these frequencies simultaneously, you need not ever worry about picking the wrong weighting.

 What are 'A', 'C' and 'Z' weightings

 C-weighting – (C-frequency-weighting).
 The C-weighted frequency looks more at the effect of low-frequency sounds on the human ear compared with the A-weighting and is essentially flat or linear between 31.5Hz and 8kHz, the two – 3dB or ‘half power’ points.
 Peak Sound Pressure Measurements are made using the C- frequency weighting.
 This is c-weighted peak is for measuring impulse noise and is referred to as CPeak .
 Measurements are typically displayed as dB(C) or dBC.
 Or for example as LCeq, LCPeak, LCE – where the C shows the C-weighting.

 Z-Weighting – (Z-frequency-weighting).
 Z-weighted is the flat frequency response of 8Hz to 20kHz (+/- 1.5dB), this is the actual noise that is made with no weighting at all for the human ear (Z for zero).
 Often used in octave band analysis and for determining environmental noise.
 Measurements made are displayed as dB(Z) or dBZ, or LZeq, LZFmax, LZE – where the Z shows the use of the Z-weighting.

 The sound level meter standard IEC 61672 specifies the performance and tolerances for the frequency weighting curves to be used.